dime-scheduler/sdk-dotnet/src/core/readme.md

 ## Prerequisites

-To clone and run this application, you'll need Visual Studio 16.7 or higher.
-The application is built with C# 9 and targets .NET Standard 2.0, .NET Standard 2.1 and .NET 5.
+To clone and run this application, you'll need Visual Studio 2022 or higher.
+The application is built with C# 10 and targets:

+- .NET Standard 2.0
+- .NET Standard 2.1
+- .NET 5
+- .NET 6

 The SDK is currently only supported for the latest version of Dime.Scheduler.
+Once released, versioning of the SDK will take Dime.Schedulers versions into account.

 ## Usage